rvarago/rvarago.github.io/_posts/2018-12-13-be-proud-of-your-shell-scripts.md

 <script src="https://gist.github.com/rvarago/26a1d7000f9f05c48a6db4b666ec080f.js"></script>

 The most important thing is that we followed our advice and split the logic into separate functions, which are coordinated by the `main` function ("entry-point" of the script).
-Each concern is wrapped into a function with a name that describes what it does.
+We have wrapped each concern into distinct functions with names telling us what they do

 Here's the output when requesting for help: